Skip to Content

 soil in buckets with green trowel

-By closely examining the soil color, you can determine whether your houseplant has been fed enough water or not.
+By closely examining the soil color, you can determine whether your houseplant has been fed enough water.
 Soil deep-colored means that there is plenty of water in the pot.
 Not enough water would present a drier and lighter soil color.
 To test this, fill a small pot with about one inch of water and put your palm on top.
 If your palm feels damp, then the water in the pot is enough for your plant.

 Discolored leaves